basaksampreeti939-max/Asd_model_training/README.md

 with questionnaire-based features.
 * Validating the current model on clinical real-world datasets and conducting prospective studies.
 These enhancements would allow the model to become more reliable and accurate.

+ ## Result
+evelopment and evaluation of the machine learning classifiers for the Autism Spectrum Disorder (ASD) detection odel were successful.
+Missing value imputation, categorical ariable encoding, and feature scaling processes were conducted during data preprocessing to enhance classifier erformance.
+Exploratory Data Analysis (EDA) enabled finding ome important connections between the features.
+Several classifiers were trained and compared in order to find ut which one could be used for ASD prediction with the highest fficiency.
+It turned out that the chosen model performed very well on the testing data set by providing high lassification accuracy as well as good values of precision, ecall, and F1-score.
+Confusion matrix and ROC curve analysis proved that the classifier was able to ifferentiate ASD-positive and ASD-negative samples efficiently.

+## Conclusion
+It has been illustrated from this project that machine learning algorithms can be used efficiently for detecting Autism Spectrum Disorder at an early stage based on behavioral, demographic, and clinical variables.
+As a result of preparing the dataset and developing different classifiers, the final classifier showed good prediction capability.
+The significance of appropriate data preparation, feature selection, and model development for constructing an efficient diagnosis system has been shown.
+This developed model can act as a supporting decision-making mechanism for medical professionals for detecting the children who are at risk of having autism at an early stage.
+Although this model cannot be considered as a replacement for clinical diagnosis, it can help in identifying the children who need further medical assistance.